 An IRS installment agreement is a payment plan that allows taxpayers to pay off their tax debt over time in manageable monthly amounts.
 It's a formal arrangement between you and the IRS to settle tax debts when you can't pay the full amount owed immediately or all at once.

-To be eligible, you will have to meet the following criteria:
+To be eligible for an IRS payment plan, you will have to meet the following criteria:

 • All of your past tax returns have been filed